collinzurfluh1/SeniorProject/README.md

 # Senior Project Getting Started
+## You need to install MYSQL from mysql.com
+Select mysql server.
+INSTALL AND SET PASSWORD TO "password" Create a new schema called auth_db.
+DONE

 ## You need to run BOTH the Backend AND the Frontend

 Navigate to Backend in cmd or terminal and run